-The study has successfully elicited important information regarding the current perspectives of pre-service English teachers on climate change and its integration into ELT.
+The study has successfully elicited important information regarding the current perspectives of pre-service English teachers' on climate change and its integration in ELT.
 However, in many respects, this study still has limitations.
-Firstly, the study did not delve into the determinants influencing pre-service teachers' perspectives on climate change and its integration in ELT.
+Firstly, the study did not delve further into the determinants influencing preservice teachers' perspectives on climate change and its integration in ELT.
 Further investigations could explore the factors that affect these perspectives.
 Secondly, this study did not perform interventions aimed at shaping the mental models of pre-service English teachers on climate change.
-Subsequently experimental studies could be conducted to examine the impact of sustainability programs in English teacher education on the pre-service teachers' perspectives on climate change.
-Thirdly, this study relied heavily on self-reported data, which may not have fully captured the real-life applications of pre-service English teachers' perspectives on climate change.
-Future research should incorporate observations of classroom behavior and activities to better understand how these perspectives are implemented in practice.
+Subsequent studies could conduct experimental research to examine the impact of sustainability program in English teacher education on the pre-service teachers' perspectives regarding climate change.
+Thirdly, this study relied heavily on self-reported data, which may not fully capture the real-life application of students' perspectives on climate change.
+Future research should incorporate observations of student behavior and classroom activities to better understand how these perspectives are implemented in practice.